hscells/honours-thesis/log.md

 I spent this week doing writing and making amendments to my thesis.
 There was a lot of time spent in this week annotating images.
 I was able to get all of the textual annotations completed during this week which is a big boost to my morale.
 Other assignments are starting to creep in but it's fine.

 ## Week 12
+This week was spend annotating the rest of the required images.
+I was able to get a friend to help me out a bunch with these annotations.
+I spent the entire weekend annotating images.
+It was so boring but hopefully I will be able to get some good results from it!
+I got some interface advice from my friend who made the relevance assessment interface much more manageable and allowed both of us to annotate images here much faster.
+I also added some functions to my code to generate some more tables and graphs which I can start to use in the report.
+I was also able to start training using neuraltalk2 on the query and tag annotations.
+After some thinking I couldn't work out a way to train the relevance assessment annotations so I just skipped them.

+## Week 13
+I was able to actually start reporting on the results this week.
+I got a good portion of the results and discussion finished.
+My findings on the learnt annotations are very disappointing, but I was able to get access to a computer with a beast GPU.
+Over the weekend I was able to train the query, text and tag annotations for about 300,000 iterations each (normally I do 70,000-100,000 and it takes around 5 days!).
+Well after looking at the results from this the retrieval scores all go down...
+A surprising results and I don't really know how to explain it but hopefully there is a reason.

+## Week 14
+Crunch time.
+I am starting to write my future work and conculusion section and I am trying to polish the rest of my thesis.
+I have a friend who is able to take a look over my thesis and sanity check it for me.